 All serological analyses were performed at NVI.
 Positive or inconclusive results in the surveillance programme were retested in duplicate with the same test method.
 Samples were concluded as negative if the retest gave a negative result.
 If the result of the retest was positive or inconclusive, a specified confirmatory test was performed.
-In cases of positive or inconclusive test results for confirmatory tests (except for H1N1pdm virus and PRCV), the NFSA was notified and at least ten new pigs were resampled from the herd in question.
+In cases of positive or inconclusive test results for confirmatory tests (except for H1N1pdm virus and PRCV), the NFSA would collect additional samples (at least 10 samples) from the herd in question to confirm or refute the result.
 If clinical signs of disease were absent in the herd, and all resampled animals were negative for antibodies against the pathogen in question, a single positive or inconclusive sample in the surveillance programme was considered false positive.
 If follow-up serum samples were positive, or the agent was detected in agent-based diagnostic methods, the NVI would immediately notify the NFSA of the detection of a notifiable disease.